Overview of Cloud Block Storage

 You may run across some unfamiliar terms in this Getting Started Guide.
-Here are some common terms and definitions we use in Cloud Block Storage.
+The following list gives definitions for common terms that Cloud Block Storage uses:

 Cloud Block Storage product overview contents

-In this product overview, you will learn how to do the following tasks:
+In this product overview, you learn how to perform the following tasks: